Learn about Medicare eligibility, coverage, and costs for end-stage renal disease (ESRD).

 When to enroll in Medicare if you have a group health plan:

 If you haven’t enrolled in Medicare yet, you could also get a Health Insurance Marketplace plan instead, which may provide tax credits or reduced cost-sharing options.
 Many states have agencies and kidney programs to help with the health care costs Medicare doesn’t cover.
-Contact your State Health Insurance Assistance Program (SHIP) to learn more about your state’s coverage options.
+Contact your SHIP to learn more about your state’s coverage options.

-Tell your health care provider if you have employer or union group health coverage to ensure the services are billed correctly.
+Tell your health care services provider if you have employer or union coverage to ensure the services are billed correctly.

 Birch has learned the ins and outs of Medicare and its variations and supplements to help beneficiaries and their families understand benefits.
 She finds there is often misinformation and makes it her mission to clear up the confusion so that everyone can enjoy the full extent of Medicare benefits.